josedvq/covfee/docs/docs/deployment.md

 slug: /
 ---

 Deploying covfee is only necessary if you want to make your HITs available to others over the internet.
 We do not recommend developing your tasks in deployment mode.
-It is normally more convenient to create your HIT specifications locally, deploy covfee, and then run `covfee-maker` on the deployed instance to initialize your database.
+It is normally more convenient to create your HIT specifications locally, deploy covfee, and then run `covfee make` on the deployed instance to initialize your database.

 ## Deployment configuration
 covfee reads its configuration from the folder in which it is run (ie. the project folder).
-When ran in production mode, covfee will look for the file `covfee.production.config.py` for its configuration.
+When ran in deployment mode, covfee will look for the file `covfee.deployment.config.py` for its configuration.

 ### Basic configuration

-If you are deploying covfee, add a configuration file like the following to your project folder:
+If you are deploying covfee in a typical server, add a configuration file like the following to your project folder:

 ```
-FLASK_ENV = 'production'

 BASE_URL = 'http://example.com/covfee'
 APP_PORT = 80
 ```